remorses/mongoke/docs/docker.md

 ## Compose
 The docker image is hosted on docker hub and has name `mongoke/mongoke`, every time the container is started the python code is generated based on the configuration given at path `/conf.yml`.
 When used in docker-compose the code won't be generated unless the configuration changed, to force the regeneration use the command `docker-compose up -V`
-When using an external skema configuration you must mount the file inside the container as a volume.
+When using an external schema configuration you must mount the file inside the container as a volume.
 An example on a docker-compose file:
 ```yml
 version: '3'